 (b) Certain characteristics of a surgical procedure performed on the same patient by the same provider may affect how it is reported on a claim and how payment for it is made.

-(i) The department recognizes four groups of surgical procedures defined by a particular characteristic:
+(i) The department recognizes five groups of surgical procedures defined by a particular characteristic:

 (a) Multiple procedures, for which payment is reduced when more than one is performed;